 Perhaps you’re a mountain bike beginner, considering buying your first setup.
 Maybe you’re upgrading from a single-speed.
-You could even be looking to ditch your city-dwelling folding bike and start heading for the hills.
-Either way, shifting gears on your bike is almost always necessary for you to maintain optimum pedaling efficiency.
-Let’s explore the basics of how to shift gears on a bike.
+You could even be looking to ditch your city-friendly folding bike and start heading for the hills.
+Whatever style of bike or bike riding you’re into, knowing how to shift gears is essential to optimum pedaling efficiency.
+Let’s dive into the basics of how to change gears on a bike.

 A single-speed bike only has two gears — one attached to the crank and one attached to the rear wheel.
 Bikes with shifters and derailleurs (more on that later) have one or more gears attached to the crank and multiple gears attached to the rear wheel.
 On both types of bikes, a chain connects the gears on the crank to the gears on the rear wheel.

 Descending a hill?
 Upshift so your legs make fewer revolutions than the rear wheel, leading to higher speeds but lower torque.
 This makes pedaling feel harder, but you’ll also go faster.

 If your bike has gears that can be shifted, it also has derailleurs.
-A derailleur is a device that you control with the shifter that causes the chain to switch from a bigger to a smaller gear, or vice-versa.
+A derailleur is a device that you control with the shifter that causes the chain to switch from a bigger to a smaller gear or vice-versa.
 Depending on the type of bike, there can be a derailleur on the rear gears only or one on both the rear gears and the crank gears.
 Gear shifters are connected to the derailleur(s) via an enclosed steel cable.
 The shifter’s job is either to pull in the cable (creating tension) or release the cable (creating slack), each corresponding to a movement of the derailleur.

-The method for shifting gears on a bike depends on the exact shifting system that is installed.
-Presently, most, if not all, bikes that you can buy have the shifters installed onto the handlebars.
+The method for shifting gears on a bike depends on the installed shifting system.
+Most, if not all, new bikes that you can buy have the shifters installed onto the handlebars.
 Some older bikes have shifters installed on the bike’s downtube or at the very ends of racing-style handlebars.

 Shifters like this are most commonly seen on mountain bikes.
 Typically, the larger lever (closest to you in the above picture) is pushed with your thumb to downshift.
 When ready to upshift, simply push the smaller lever with your thumb.